HEART SERVICES

 Cardiac Catheterization

-Heart catheterization is a procedure in which a doctor feeds a thin, flexible tube through a blood vessel into the heart to evaluate heart function and structure.
-This tube called a catheter, is usually inserted into a large blood vessel in the neck, arm, or groin.
-Once it reaches the heart, doctors can measure blood pressure in the heart's chambers, measure oxygen levels in the blood, perform diagnostic tests, or perform treatment procedures for certain heart conditions.
+A cardiac catheterization is a procedure in which a doctor feeds a thin, flexible tube into the body to evaluate your heart.
+This tube, called a catheter, is usually inserted into a large blood vessel in the neck, arm, or groin.
+Once it reaches the heart, doctors can measure pressure in the heart's chambers, measure oxygen levels in the blood, evaluate the heart arteries, or perform treatment procedures for certain heart conditions.

-The following conditions can be diagnosed or treated by heart catheterization:
+The following conditions can be diagnosed or treated by a cardiac catheterization:

 • Heart cancer or infections.
-Doctors perform a biopsy during heart catheterization.
-A biopsy involves taking tissue samples from the heart to detect cancerous cells or infections.
+Doctors can perform a biopsy during heart catheterization.
+A biopsy involves taking tissue samples from the heart to detect cancerous cells, abnormal heart issue or infections.

 Types

 • Left heart catheterization (LHC).
-LHC involves inserting the catheter into a blood vessel in the wrist, leg, or arm to reach the left side of the heart.
+LHC involves inserting the catheter into an arterial blood vessel in the wrist, leg, or arm to reach the left side of the heart.

 Procedure